 Patch & Asset Management:

 - Improvement for Windows Updates

-Small change made to the reboot popup massage to be displayed on top of all open windows.
+The small change was made to the reboot popup message to be displayed on top of all open windows.

 - Added isolation exclusions profiles